iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.2/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 2 reviews"/>
 </p>

+> Should have a code scanner on app for cheak in to pubs restaurants like the English app has<br> :date: __2021-07-09 12:37:02__

 > Not working rubbish<br> :date: __2021-07-02 17:52:44__

 > Keeps telling me a new version is available - go to app store, no update option, just uninstall or open<br> :date: __2021-06-06 13:29:11__